-In accordance with 38 USC 4103A(a), as amended by the Jobs for Veterans Act (Public Law No. 107-288, November 7, 2002), the primary objective of the DVOP specialist is to provide intensive services to meet the employment needs of eligible veterans with the following order of priority in the provision of services: (1) special disabled veterans; (2) other disabled veterans; and (3) other eligible veterans.
-Maximum emphasis in meeting the employment needs of veterans shall be placed upon assisting economically and educationally disadvantaged veterans.
-Intensive services are provided using a case-management approach.
-Coordination and cooperation is maintained with Local Veterans' Employment Representatives (LVER) staff funded through the Workforce Investment Act (WIA) of 1998 and the Wagner-Peyser Act, and other One-Stop partners collocated in the AJC Career Center.
-Outreach and assistance are provided by DVOP specialists to individuals identified for participation in Homeless Veterans' Reintegration Projects, Vocational Rehabilitation, and other Federal and federally funded employment and training programs.
+In accordance with 38 USC 4103A(a), the primary objective of the DVOP specialist is to provide career services to meet the employment needs of eligible veterans.
+In accordance with the statute, agency directives have the following order of priority in the provision of services: (1) special disabled veterans; (2) other disabled veterans; and (3) other eligible veterans with employment barriers, in particular economically and educationally disadvantaged veterans.
+Coordination and cooperation is maintained with Local Veterans' Employment Representatives (LVER) staff, also funded through Jobs for Veterans State Grants, and staff funded through other WIOA/One Stop partner programs.
+Outreach and assistance are provided by DVOP specialists to individuals identified for participation in the Homeless Veterans' Reintegration Project, Vocational Rehabilitation, and other Federal and federally funded employment and training programs.
 Linkages are developed to assist appropriate grantees and other agencies to promote maximum employment opportunities for veterans.